About the survey

 - HSE found that many people didn't know they had high blood pressure, which can cause serious health problems - doctors now check blood pressure more regularly

-- data from the survey is used as a component in the formula allocating public health grants from the Department of Health to local authorities
+- data from the survey is used as a component in the formula allocating public health grants from the Department of Health and Social Care to local authorities

 Managing the survey

-The survey is being carried out by NatCen Social Research on behalf of NHS Digital.
+The current survey is being carried out by NatCen Social Research on behalf of NHS Digital.

 Addresses are chosen at random, meaning every address in England has an equal chance of being included.
 This ensures that we get a truly representative picture of people living in private households in England.